 LearnSTEMic helps develop content, strategies, technology and measurement tools aimed at improving STEM teaching performance at the middle- and high-school levels, where many school districts across the U.S. are not adequately preparing students to succeed in science and technology courses beyond high school.

 Harrisburg University partnered with a seasoned local tech entrepreneur to launch NuPaths because, in the changing Information Technology market, a four-year degree is no longer required for a variety of jobs.
-IT employers search for people with job-specific skill sets, especially when it relates to helpdesk, software testing and IT security operation center positions.
-And these jobs require skills that can be developed in a fairly short period via certification programs.
-Some courses are held at Harrisburg University.
-Others are delivered at high schools and businesses throughout the midstate and beyond.
-NuPaths also plans to incorporate online courses.
+IT employers search for people with job-specific skill sets, especially when it relates to technical support, software testing and IT security operation center positions.
+Many of the IT jobs require skills that can be developed in a fairly short period by focusing on specific tools and certification programs.
 For more information about NuPaths, visit the following Link.

 The mission of Allegro Learning Solutions is to re-energize existing educational materials and create new learning experiences that expand educational opportunities for an anytime, anywhere global audience.
 Allegro connects the right content, in the right format, with the right audiences to expand global learning opportunities, develop in-demand skills, and strengthen the global talent pool.
 Allegro Learning Solutions partners with educational institutions, subject matter experts, and content providers to identify education and training content that prepares institutions, businesses, and individuals to advance in today’s digital world.
 Along with our partners, our education, business, and training consulting expertise, a collaborative mindset and an outcomes-focused approach, Allegro enables organizations and individuals to optimize and expand education and training opportunities in a flexible and affordable way.
 For more information about Allegro Learning Solution, visit the following Link.